 - Another roasted brussels sprouts recipe for you!
 These brussels sprouts with tahini sauce and almonds are off-the-charts delicious, not to mention super healthy.

 - Fan of sheet pan dinners?
-Don’t miss this honey balsamic chicken with mushrooms and brussels sprouts.
+Don’t miss this tasty honey balsamic chicken and brussel sprouts recipe!

 - Christmas macaroni, anyone?
 Big shout out for this crowd pleasing leftover turkey, bacon and brussels sprouts macaroni cheese.